Get new posts by email:

 5. Stir in the nuts and pour into the prepared pan.
 Smooth the top.

 7. Remove pan from the oven and let stand until cool.
-Refrigerate the brownie for a few hours or overnight, or place it in the freezer for at least 6 hours.
+Refrigerate the brownies for at least 6 hours or overnight.

-8. Cut the brownies using a long, heavy knife with a sharp blade.
-Serve as is, or in a square shape with a scoop of vanilla ice cream on top.
+8. Remove brownies from the pan with the foil sling.
+Cut the brownies into 20-25 squares.
+Serve with a scoop of vanilla ice cream on top.

 Posted in Cookies, Desserts, on August 4th, 2023.